 8. Place it on the bread crumbs.
 Make sure the patty is coated with bread crumbs on both the sides.
 You can also use coarsely ground thick variety poha or crushed cornflakes for this.

 9. Repeat doing this for all the patties and place them on a plate.
 Leave this aside for about 5 to 10 minutes.
 This helps the bread crumbs to stick well to the patties.

 10. Heat oil in a small pan.
 Shallow fry or bake them.
 I used 3 tsps oil for every batch of 5 patties.
 You can reduce this quantity to 2 tsps.

-11. Flip them to the other side and fry until golden.
+11. Lastly flip the cutlets to the other side and fry until golden.